DoableDanny/PHP-MVC-Routing/README.md

 # PHP MVC-style Routing Project

+Handles GET and POST requests.

 ### To use

 1. Add database config vars to core/Connection.php
 2. In .htaccess, change RewriteBase to your project name e.g. localhost/projectname.
-RewriteRule filename is the entry file all requests go to.
+RewriteRule filename is the entry file ALL requests first go to.

 ### MVC